browserengineering/book/book/http.md

 (`<style>` and `</style>`), and metadata (the aforementioned `<meta>` tag).

-So, to create our very very simple web browser, let\'s take the page HTML and print all the text, but not the tags, in it:[^23]
+So, to create our very very simple web browser, let's take the page HTML and print all the text, but not the tags, in it:[^23]

 ``` {.python}